Table of Contents

 - In his article Tips for Buying A New Construction Home, Cincinatti real estate agent Paul Sian gives an excellent tip to new home buyers: “Many builders will give a one year warranty on new construction homes, so it is a good idea during the 11th month after moving into your new home to have a home inspector come out and look over the home again.”
 If the home inspection reveals anything that needs attention, it will most likely be under the builder’s warranty.

 - In this Realtor.com article, Seven Things Your Home Inspector Wishes You Knew, author Jamie Wiebe wisely points out to buyers that anything can be fixed.
-Some things sound scary, especially after so many news reports, but there is a solution for every problem.
-All can be negotiated after the home inspection report, if that’s what a buyer chooses.
-The only issue that might be worth stressing about is a water issue, and the only stress should be that the issue is dealt with before settling on the house..
+While some things may sound scary, especially after so many news reports, there is a solution for every problem.
+All items are negotiable after the home inspection report, if that’s what a buyer chooses.
+Incidentally, the only issue that might be worth stressing about is a water issue, and the only stress should be that the issue is dealt with before settling on the house...

-- Bill Gassett, Metrowest Mass real estate agent, gives some sound advice that I heartily agree with: “…the purpose of the home inspection contingency is not to get a better price on a home because of minor issues found during the home inspection…this is one of the biggest things a buyer can do that real estate agents hate” (btw, sellers don’t like it much either).
+- Bill Gassett, Metrowest Mass real estate agent, gives some sound advice to home buyers who are asking, should I get a home inspection? “…the purpose of the home inspection contingency is not to get a better price on a home because of minor issues found during the home inspection…this is one of the biggest things a buyer can do that real estate agents hate” (btw, sellers don’t like it much either).
 Depending on the type of financing and terms of the contract, major deficiencies found during the home inspection may be used as a reason for a reduction in the price or a concession from the seller towards closing costs, if the buyer decides that course of action.
-Be sure to check out Bill’s extensive article: How to Negotiate a Home Inspection.
+Be sure to check out Bill’s extensive article: How to Negotiate a Home Inspection..

 - Seven Important Things to Look for When Viewing a Home is a great resource for home buyers.
-Kyle Hiscock, Rochester Real Estate Agent, lists the seven most costly system fixes in a home, the items that buyers need to watch out for when they are considering a home for purchase.
+Kyle Hiscock, Rochester Real Estate Agent, lists the seven most costly system fixes in a home.
+These are items that buyers need to watch out for when they are considering a home for purchase..

 - And finally, here is some Real Home Inspection Advice from a Real Home Inspector.
 Mike Chamberlain, owner of MC2 Home Inspections LLC, explains in great detail what a home inspector is ACTUALLY required to do during a home inspection.
 This is according to the standards of practice from the largest home inspection organization in the world, InterNACHI (International Association of Certified Home Inspectors).
 This will be an excellent resource if you’re a buyer asking the question, Should I Get A Home Inspection?

-If you’re in the market, give us a call to get buyer representation and sound advice about today’s Central Maryland real estate market.
+If you are ready for a home purchase in central Maryland, give us a call.
+We offer buyer representation and sound advice about today’s Central Maryland real estate market.
 Feel free to contact us for our pick of superior local home inspectors.